 What is termite season?

+What is termite season?
+And when is it?
 While termites can cause damage or infest a home at any time of the year, they have specific swarming seasons when the odds of an infestation are higher.
 Most subterranean termite species will swarm in the spring and early summer months, particularly on days with warm weather after a rainfall.
 Drywood termites on the other hand will prefer late summer or fall, swarming from the month of August through the month of November.

 Different subspecies of subterranean, dampwood, and drywood termites will swarm at different times, which means that you will have swarms spread out throughout the year, based on conditions which are favorable to a particular subspecies.
 Some will prefer moisture more than others for example.